Leen-Jabban/TIS_Comfort/README.md

 ### 1. Create a new project

 Start by creating a new blank project in sim4life.
-The github repository could be linked to that account.

 ### 2. Import arm simplified model
 This step uploads the arm model and sets up the